1099 v W2 (Physician Independent Contractor Agreements)

 An independent contractor agreement is a vital part of the modern workplace.
 For many professionals, including in the healthcare industry, working as an independent contractor can offer several contract benefits, such as having control over your work schedule and enjoying the ability to collaborate with multiple companies.

-While such a contract may seem attractive to most people, it is important to dive deep into what this independent contractor agreement entails and how it differs from a traditional employment contract.
+While such a contract agreement may seem attractive to most people, it is essential to dive deep into what this independent contractor agreement entails.
+And how it differs from a traditional employment contract.
 This way, you’ll get to know what to expect and how to handle yourself during the contract duration.
 In this blog post, we will discuss:

 - What is an independent contractor agreement

 - Employment contract agreement vs. independent contractor agreement